Reviews You Can Rely On

 Credit: Aaron Rice

-We tested each skill by frying an egg in a tablespoon of oil right after washing them for the first time.
-The results ranged from a bit of a sticky mess to a swathe of fried egg left behind.
-Because while pre-seasoning is a nice place to start, you'll need to continue the process to create a more robust, non-stick layer while breaking in your pan.
+We tested our skillets by frying an egg in a tablespoon of oil right after washing them for the first time.
+The results ranged from a bit of a sticky mess to a smear of fried egg left behind.
+This was somewhat expected because while pre-seasoning is a nice place to start for our evaluations, you'll need to continue the process to create a more robust, non-stick layer while breaking in your pan.

 cast iron skillet - really pushing the capacity of our head tester's home oven, by...